Logotipo de HL

 He practiced medicine for five weeks after his initial arrest and release.
 Eight women have since come forward stating they were abused during this period.
 There may be more.

-Five weeks after the arrest, Columbia University suspended Dr. Hadden after he failed to cooperate with an internal investigation.
+Five weeks after the arrest, Columbia University suspended Hadden after he failed to cooperate with an internal investigation.

-In September 2012, Dr. Hadden took a leave of absence.
+In September 2012, Hadden took a leave of absence.
 Columbia simply chose not to renew his appointment at the end of the year, commencing his early retirement.
 He was, however, allowed to keep his university email address.

 2013